Soundproofing Industrial Noise

 To quiet noisy pipes and duct work, consider using AudioSeal® Pipe and Duct Wrap.
 The wrap provides a quilted absorber layer to decouple the sound barrier from the surface of the pipe or ducting.
 If you already have a layer of material to decouple the barrier layer, AudioSeal® Duct and Pipe Lag may be utilized.
 Once the pipe or ducting has been wrapped, the edges may be secured using AudioSeal® Lag Tape.

 Finally, to reduce structure borne noise and vibration, we use isolation mounts and cup mounts.
 These mounts are efficient, easy to attach and are a simple solution to install under the legs of vibrating machinery.
 Machinery without specific mounting points may benefit from the use of vibration isolation pads.
-If the machinery metal is simply resonating, a sound damping sheet may be applied to the housing.
+If the machinery metal is simply resonating, a sound damping sheet or damping compound may be applied to the housing.